newrelic/newrelic-node-log-extensions/README.md

 ## Testing

 This module includes a list of unit and functional tests.
-To run these tests, use the following command
+To run these tests, use the following command:

 ```sh
 npm test
 ```

-You may also run individual test suites with the following commands
+You may also run individual test suites with the following commands:

 ```sh
 npm run unit # Unit tests